William Cecil, 1st Baron Burghley: Descendants

 Cecil's descendants include the Marquesses of Exeter, descended from his elder son Thomas; and the Marquesses of Salisbury, descended from his younger son Robert.
 One of the latter branch, Robert Cecil, 3rd Marquess of Salisbury (1830-1903), served three times as Prime Minister, under Queen Victoria and her son, King Edward VII.
 The latter's nephew Arthur Balfour, who succeeded Salisbury as Prime Minister, was also a descendant.
+The present head of the family, Robert Gascoyne-Cecil, 7th Marquess of Salisbury, was Leader of the House of Lords from 1994 to 1997.

 Public conduct

 Albert Pollard, in his article on Cecil in the Encyclopedia Britannica, wrote:"William Cecil's public conduct does not present itself in quite so amiable a light.
 As his predecessor, Lord Winchester, said of himself, he was sprung "from the willow rather than the oak".
 Neither Cecil nor Lord Winchester were men to suffer for the sake of obstinate convictions.
 The interest of the state was the supreme consideration for Burghley, and to it he had no hesitation in sacrificing individual consciences.
 He frankly disbelieved in toleration; "that state", he said, "could never be in safety where there was a toleration of two religions.
 For there is no enmity so great as that for religion; and therefore they that differ in the service of their God can never agree in the service of their country".
 With a maxim such as this, it was easy for him to maintain that Elizabeth's coercive measures were political and not religious.
 To say that he was Machiavellian is meaningless, for every statesman is so, more or less; especially in the 16th century men preferred efficiency to principle.
 On the other hand, principles are valueless without law and order; and Burghley's craft and subtlety prepared a security in which principles might find some scope."